Scientology in Australia: Church of Scientology targets school children in New South Wales schools

 After Scientology related material was sent to New South Wales schools, the state government warned principals about a Church of Scientology attempt to infiltrate primary schools with propaganda videos and booklets aimed at Year 6 students.
-The education minister, Verity Firth, warned all the state' primary schools after a DVD was distributed about a Scientology organisation called Youth for Human Rights.
+The NSW education minister, Verity Firth, warned all the state's primary schools after a DVD was distributed about a Scientology organisation called Youth for Human Rights.
 The DVD was sent to various schools for the students but did not reveal it was connected to the Church of Scientology.

 "It's not appropriate for the Church of Scientology to distribute materials", Firth said.

 Church of Scientology accused of holding a Taiwanese woman hostage

 In February 2013, an Australian Broadcasting Corporation (ABC) television program, Lateline, accused the Church of Scientology of holding a Taiwanese woman, Alice Wu, in isolation at a Sydney property after she suffered an extreme mental breakdown.
 It was also suggested the church had bullied her into signing legal statements she did not necessarily agree to.